tldr-pages/tldr/pages/windows/w32tm.md

 # w32tm

-> Query and control w32time time synchronization service on Windows from the command-line.
+> Query and control the w32time time synchronization service.
 > More information: <https://learn.microsoft.com/en-us/windows-server/networking/windows-time-service/windows-time-service-tools-and-settings>.

 - Show the current status of the time synchronization: